pycom/pycom-documentation/chapter/gettingstarted/connection/instructions.md

 {% endif %}

 ### WiFi/Bluetooth (optional)
-All pycom modules, including the {{ module }}, come with a on-board WiFi antenna as well as a U.FL connector for an external antenna.
+All Pycom modules, including the {{ module }}, come with a on-board WiFi antenna as well as a U.FL connector for an external antenna.
 The external antenna is optional and only required if you need better performance or are mounting the
 {{ module }} in such a way that the WiFi signal is blocked.
 Switching between